LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

-Notice that you would not enter Greek letters such as &alpha; or &beta; in your script because that would require a larger set of characters and cause bugs in some platforms.
+Notice that you would not enter Greek letters such as &alpha; or &beta; in your script because that would require a larger set of characters and cause bugs on some platforms.
 You might, however, elect to define variable names that spell out these symbols if it matches the related terminology.
 For maximum functionality, keep your code within the Roman alphabet,